kastoestoramadus/dev-blog-env/_posts/2016-10-31-no-ideal-os-for-programmer.md

 ---
 layout: post
 section-type: post
-title:  "There is no ideal OS for a programmer."
+title:  "There is no ideal OS for a programmer"
 date:   2016-10-31
 category: os
 tags: []